seastan/lotr-lcg-set-generator/README.md

 with all spaces replaced with `-`.
 Easy mode version is generated automatically, if any card included in the deck has different quantity for the normal and easy modes.

-To adjust the deck, you need to describe the rules in `Deck Rules` column.
+To adjust the deck, you need to describe the rules in `Deck Rules` column (for a corresponding `Quest` or `Nightmare` card).
 The rules are separated by a line break.
 If you want to create several decks for the same scenario (for example, a normal and a campaign deck), describe the rules for each of the deck and separate them using an additional empty line.
 For example:

 ```
 [rule 1 for deck 1]